J-Ramalho/industRial/docs/4_msa.md

 [1] "GPL (>= 2)"
 ```

-This being all cleared out the `ss.rr` function code can the be obtained in RStudio by selecting the package environment in the environment pane and looking for the function.
+Now that this is all clarified the `ss.rr` function code can the be obtained in RStudio by selecting the package environment in the environment pane and looking for the function.
 A more direct approach is by simply typing `ss.rr` on the console.
 The full code is then revealed and can be copied and modified.
 For the `{industRial}` package we've copied the code in a new function which we called `ss.rr.plots` that generates as output a list of plots.
 Each plot can now be plotted individually.

 ## Uncertainty {#uncertainty}

 In the Pharmaceutical company described in this case study, the final formal Measurement System Analysis reports are issued with a statement on uncertainty.
 This is a way to combine this various intermediate assessments described before and to communicate the result in a format that can be interpreted by the persons who read measurement results such as Product Development scientists and the R&D management.
 Different companies adopt more or less sophisticated norms which provide a detailed way of calculating the combined uncertainty that comes from the different assessments performed.
-In this case study we're presenting a simple summation in quadrature equivalento to the one described by @Bell2001 page 14:
+In this case study we're presenting a simple summation in quadrature equivalent to the one described by @Bell2001 page 14:

 $$
 u=\sqrt{u_{man.}^2 + u_{cal.}^2 + u_{repeat.}^2+ u_{reprod.}^2}